bazelbuild/bazel/site/docs/tutorial/java.md

 ```

-To ensure the correctness of this function, you'll want to add an additional test directory as well as testing code to your project.
+To ensure this class works as expected, you'll want to add an additional test directory as well as testing code to your project.
 You can achieve this goal by adding a new folder, `src/test/java/com/example`, to your main directory and creating the following class:

 ```
 package com.example;